zayedshah/FX-Trading-Data-Analysis/README.md

 <b> FX Trading Data Analysis </b>

-Exploring my interest in Data Science, I have analysed my FX trades from 2015 and 2016 using python - pandas, numpy, matplotlib and seaborn.
+I have analysed my FX trades from 2015 and 2016 using python - pandas, numpy, matplotlib and seaborn.

 In Part 1, I have analysed for 2015, in Part 2 - for 2016, and in Part 3, I have done a year-on-year analysis for those 2 years.